-Internship: Rules & Eligibility
+Internship: Rules and Eligibility

 - Students participating in specialized two-year or certificate programs should contact the Foundation to determine eligibility.

-- Interns are responsible for their own housing and living expenses.
+- Students are responsible for their OWN in-town transportation.